Skip to main content

 An ecosystem includes living things such as plants and animals, and nonliving things such as sunlight, air, water, rocks, and soil.
 Nonliving parts are not alive, but they still matter because living things depend on them.

 Children often understand ecosystems better when they sort what is living and what is nonliving first.
+This gives them a clear starting point for later ecosystem thinking.

 Example In a garden ecosystem, worms and flowers are living, while soil and sunlight are nonliving.